jousby/jousby.github.io/_posts/2013-04-14-site-construction.md

 > Imitate before you innovate

-The design of my blog is based on this free wordpress theme from [Elmastudio](http://ari.elmastudio.de/).
+The design of my blog is based on a free wordpress theme from [Elmastudio](http://ari.elmastudio.de/) called Ari.
 There's some really cool responsive blog design's on this site.
 I plan to come back and make the design of this site responsive at a later stage.